Running Batch Workloads with AWS Lambda: When It Works and When It Doesn't

 Lambda excels at distributing work across parallel executions.

-Example: Processing a large dataset
+Example.
+Processing a large dataset

 Controller Lambda → SQS Queue → Worker Lambdas (100s concurrent)